rbccps-iisc/GT-Buddy/README.md

 ### Installation

-You have to run application1.py
+You have to run application1.py (Use Python3.6 or greater)
 ```
 python3 application1.py
 ```